The Explore TV

 (2 Days)

-Cozumel It’s our favorite island; we’re biased because of its world-class diving.
+Cozumel It’s our favorite island; we’re biased — its diving is world-class.

-But you have to understand, if you discover a place with great food, great diving, great weather, the perfect size because you can explore the island for several days, and great people… well, you’re going to be thrilled.
-And that’s exactly what happens to us every time we go..
+But you have to understand, if you discover a place with great food, great diving, great weather, the perfect size because you can explore the island for several days, and great people… well, you’re going to be hooked.
+And that’s exactly what happens every time we go..

 It absolutely has to be in our ultimate guide to Mexico